 How Do I Know If I Have an Aggravated Injury?

 An independent medical examination will evaluate symptoms and medical treatment to determine if an aggravation has occurred.
-Key considerations include differentiating between a medical condition’s natural progression and one worsened by work-related activity.
+Key considerations include differentiating between the natural progression of a medical condition and one that is worsened by work-related activity.

 NOTE: Changes in symptoms do not automatically prove an aggravation; they may reflect natural changes in the injury or condition over time.